 Frequent collaborator, San Francisco Symphony Music Director Michael Tilson Thomas says, “The San Francisco Girls Chorus is a treasure.
 Their training, musicality, and vibrant spirit are evident whenever they perform.
 I have enjoyed our long association and look forward to many years of collaboration.”

-During the upcoming 2017-2018 Season, the Premier Ensemble will present a three-concert subscription series in San Francisco at Herbst Theatre, Davies Symphony Hall, and the Yerba Buena Center for the Arts.
-In February, the chorus makes its Carnegie Hall debut with Philip Glass and the Philip Glass Ensemble for a remounting of the composer's seminal 1971 work, Music With Changing Parts.
-The chorus will also present a co-production of Henry Purcell's Baroque operatic masterpiece, Dido and Aeneas, with the San Francisco Early Music Society and Voices of Music for the 2018 Berkeley Festival & Exhibition and again collaborate with the San Francisco Opera, San Francisco Symphony, and Kronos Quartet.
+This season, the Premier Ensemble will present a three-concert subscription series in San Francisco at Herbst Theatre, Davies Symphony Hall, and the Yerba Buena Center for the Arts.
+In February, the Chorus makes its Carnegie Hall debut with Philip Glass and the Philip Glass Ensemble for a remounting of the composer's seminal 1971 work, Music With Changing Parts.
+The Chorus will also present a co-production of Henry Purcell's Baroque operatic masterpiece, Dido and Aeneas, with the San Francisco Early Music Society and Voices of Music for the 2018 Berkeley Festival & Exhibition and again collaborate with the San Francisco Opera, San Francisco Symphony, and Kronos Quartet.

-Highlights from the 2016-2017 Season included the Chorus's debut at the John F. Kennedy Center for the Performing Arts with The Knights chamber orchestra for the acclaimed SHIFT Festival of American Orchestras.
-The Chorus also performed with the Kronos Quartet, for the ensemble's festival at SFJAZZ and appeared on stage with the San Francisco Opera, San Francisco Ballet, San Francisco Film Festival, and the Golden Gate Men's Chorus.
+Highlights from the 2016-2017 Season included SFGC's debut at the John F. Kennedy Center for the Performing Arts with The Knights for the acclaimed SHIFT A Festival of American Orchestras.
+The Chorus also performed with the Kronos Quartet, for the ensemble's festival at SFJAZZ and appeared on stage with the San Francisco Opera, San Francisco Ballet, San Francisco Film Festival, and Golden Gate Men's Chorus.
 The Premier Ensemble also went back to the studio to record works by nine living composers, including Philip Glass, Lisa Bielawa, John Zorn, Meredith Monk, and Gabriel Kahane, with the Kronos Quartet for its forthcoming album, Final Answer, to be released in early 2018.

-Other recent performance highlights include the inauguration for President Barack Obama; Beethoven’s monumental Ninth Symphony with Gustavo Dudamel and Venezuela’s celebrated Simón Bolívar Symphony Orchestra; and the New York Philharmonic's Biennial Festival of New Music, at Lincoln Center.
-Recent touring activities have taken the chorus to Cuba, Berlin, Nordic countries, New York, Washington DC, and Oregon, for appearances at the Oregon Shakespeare Festival, the Oregon Bach Festival and the Britt Music Festival, with Teddy Abrams and the Britt Festival Orchestra.
+Other recent performance highlights include the inauguration for President Barack Obama; Beethoven’s monumental Ninth Symphony with Gustavo Dudamel and Venezuela’s celebrated Simón Bolívar Symphony Orchestra; and the New York Philharmonic's 2016 NY PHIL BIENNIAL festival at Lincoln Center.
+Recent touring activities have taken the chorus to Cuba, Berlin, Nordic countries, New York, Washington DC, and Oregon, for appearances at the Oregon Shakespeare Festival, Oregon Bach Festival and Britt Music Festival, with Teddy Abrams and the Britt Festival Orchestra.

 Founded in 1978, the San Francisco Girls Chorus quickly became a regional center for choral music education and performance for girls and young women ages 5-18.
 Hundreds of singers from 46 Bay Area cities participate in this internationally recognized program, deemed “a model in the country for training girls’ voices” by the California Arts Council.
 The organization consists of a professional-level performance, recording, and touring ensemble; the four-level Chorus School training program; and a Preparatory Chorus for 4-7 year olds.